 Important note: Nothing on this page is intended to constitute legal or tax advice.
 All participants should consult your own legal and/or tax advisor.

-For the Sixth Annual Climate XChange Tesla Raffle, we offer a choice of Tesla vehicles as the Grand Prize.
+For the Seventh Annual Climate XChange Tesla Raffle, we offer a choice of Tesla vehicles (and now a Rivian SUV) as the Grand Prize.
 The Second through Fifth Prizes are all cash!
 Because the tax burden on the Grand Prize Winner would be large (see below), we also pay the U.S. withholding tax on your Prize on your behalf.
 Turns out that there’s also a Massachusetts withholding tax that you would owe…so we pay that one, too!
 And for reasons you can learn in the details below, Climate XChange even pays more than you would.
-Equally as bad, if you had to pay the withholding taxes yourself on The Grand Prize, you would even have to send them in before Climate XChange could pay Tesla to deliver your Prize!
+Equally as bad, if you had to pay the withholding taxes yourself on The Grand Prize, you would even have to send them in before Climate XChange could pay Tesla or Rivian to deliver your Prize!
 Ouch!!